 The other notable thing about the Cochran intersection is that the Florence-Kelvin Highway becomes paved.
-That meant we could roll down the windows and pick up the pace, although I’ve never heard of anyone that has ever been in a hurry to get to Florence.
-The long straight road follows the gentle western-facing slope into town, and you can’t help but notice how the vegetation packs the desert.
+That meant we could roll down the windows and pick up the pace, although I’ve never heard of anyone who has ever been in a hurry to get to Florence.
+The long, straight road follows the gentle western-facing slope into town, and you can’t help but notice how the vegetation packs the desert.
 Groves of saguaro, cholla, prickly pear, staghorn, and ocotillo make it treacherous to hike cross-country, but there were still cattle out there picking at sparse patches of grass.

 “What is it?
 What did you see?”
 Anne said, waking from her slumber.

 “I’ve seen pictures of these, but I’ve never seen one in person.
 I got to get me a photo,” I was excited and up in the pipes.
 I grabbed the camera and walked a short distance from the road.
 Among the dozens of saguaro standing around like they were at a cocktail party was my first crested saguaro.
-Aglow in the evening sun, it looked like it had put on a shawl and got a fresh hairdo like it knew I was coming to take its portrait.
+In the evening sun, aglow looked like it had put on a shawl and got a fresh hairdo like it knew I was coming to take its portrait.